Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

 By giving to Cogswell Hall, you fund everything it takes to house and support 41 low-income adults.
 You provide them with a comfortable, secure, permanent home with case management, emotional support, family-like meals, and help in setting and pursuing life goals.
 You ensure they are served by skilled social workers, cooks, housekeepers and a small administrative staff.
 In all these areas, you cover the gap between what we receive from other sources and what the work actually costs.
 Click here for examples of your gift's impact.

 Single, low-income adults who are not full-time students are eligible to apply to live at Cogswell Hall.
 Click here for full details and an application form.
-You must have income of at least $500 per month but no more than $22,550 per year.
+The maximum income is 60% of Average Median Income.
 There are two exceptions.
 (1) Just under half of our rooms are reserved for people who are both homeless and disabled as defined by the federal government.
 (2) For a limited number of our rooms, we can waive the minimum income requirement if you receive the federal Shelter Plus Care housing subsidy, administered locally by Emerald Development and Economic Network (EDEN).

 To apply to live at Cogswell Hall, complete and submit an application.
 Click here for the form, which also lists required documents and background checks and describes waiting-list policies.